MSc Public Health for DevelopmentLondon School of Hygiene and Tropical Medicine

 - Design & Evaluation of Mental Health Programmes

 - Epidemiology of Infectious Diseases

 - Ethics, Public Health & Human Rights

 - Global Disability and Mental Health

 - Sexual Health

 Scholarships & funding

 Several scholarship options are available.
 Please check the institute website for more information.

-Graduates from this program work in global health, health service management, in health programs in low-income countries, in NGOs, and in research.
+Graduates from this programme work in global health, health service management, in health programmes in low-income countries, in NGOs, and in research.